-Florida law provides physicians, persons or agencies having knowledge of a licensed driver’s mental or physical disability the right to report this information to the Florida Department of Highway Safety and Motor Vehicles (DHSMV).
+Florida law provides physicians, persons or agencies having knowledge of a licensed driver’s mental or physical disability the right to report this information to the Florida Department of Highway Safety and Motor Vehicles (FLHSMV).
 This information is confidential and no legal action can be taken against the person submitting the report.
 Click here (English or Spanish) to report a medically unsafe driver.

 The Medical Advisory Board

 The Medical Advisory Board is a panel of volunteer physicians that assists the FLHSMV with medical criteria and vision standards relating to the licensing of drivers.
 Board members also provide the FLHSMV with recommendations after reviewing physician evaluations received as part of the medical review process.